 2. Only take one product at a time that contains the same amount of ingredient.
 It’s all too common for my husband to take Tylenol for his pain, then turn around and take NyQuil to help with his cold and aches.
 He nor I knew (before this campaign) just how dangerous that is since they both contain the ingredient acetaminophen.

 3. Talk to your pharmacist about your medicines (both prescription and OTC), and their uses.
-I like that pharmacists are getting more involved in a patience’s medical care.
+It’s great that pharmacists are getting more involved in a patience’s medical care.
 I believe that has always been the case, but they are just so busy behind that counter that we the patient just don’t think to talk to them about our pain or problems.
 I like that when I go to pick up a prescription, I have to talk to the pharmacist first.
 They are also there to help with any OTC questions we may have, so don’t be afraid to ask them.

-The AGA Campaign has been set up to encourage individuals to talk with their healthcare providers, including pharmacist about any questions they may have concerning their OTC pain reliever, including questions about dose, ingredients, and whether alternative options could be considered.
+The AGA Campaign has been set up to encourage individuals to talk with their healthcare providers, including a pharmacist about any questions they may have concerning their OTC pain reliever, including questions about dose, ingredients, and whether alternative options could be considered.
 So don’t be afraid to ask the busy pharmacist behind that counter a question or two!
 To find out more about the Gut Check Campaign visit http://gutcheck.gastro.org today!